canserkanuren/coding-guidelines/README.md

 ``npm i -D prettier eslint-config-prettier eslint-plugin-prettier tslint-config-prettier tslint-plugin-prettier``

 Then, you copy all the files in this repository into your Javascript or Typescript folder, and all should be ok.

+In the `.prettierrc` file, you can notice at the end of the json, the _parser_ option.
+This option can take multiple values, such as `babel` or `typescript`.